Ijeoma Uchegbu: Later career

 She moved back to the UK and, as a mature student with three young children, completed her postgraduate studies at the University of London, graduating with a PhD in 1997.
 She was appointed a lecturer at the University of Strathclyde from 2002 to 2004.

-Uchegbu has been elected President of Wolfson College, Cambridge, to take up the post commencing on 1 October 2024.
+Uchegbu was elected President of Wolfson College, Cambridge, taking up the post on 1 October 2024.

-In May 2025, she was featured on BBC Radio 4's Desert Island Discs.

 Research

 Uchegbu was made a Chair in Drug Delivery at the University of Strathclyde in 2002.
 Here she worked on polymer self-assembly, identifying materials that could form stable nanosystems.
 She demonstrated that polymer molecular weight could be used to control the size of vesicles.

 She joined University College London in 2006 as a Chair in Pharmaceutical Nanoscience at the School of Pharmacy.
 Uchegbu leads a research group that investigate molecular design and dosage of pharmaceuticals.
 She has designed polymers that self-assemble into nanoparticles with the appropriate properties to transport drugs.
 She explores how nanoparticles can be used for drug delivery.
 Uchegbu holds several patents for drug delivery, and biocompatible polymers.
 Her pharmaceuticals deliver genes and siRNA to tumours and peptides to the brain as well as encouraging the absorption of hydrophobic drugs using nanoparticles.
 She is exploring how nanomedicine can be used to treat brain tumours.

 In 2018, she was part of a £5.7 million Engineering and Physical Sciences Research Council grant, Raman Nanotheranostics, that will use gold nanoparticles to identify disease and light to destroy diseased cells.
 She also works with magnetic nanoparticles.